How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 - Off: 15 minutes

 This keeps roots consistently misted without oversaturating them.
-The "off" periods allow oxygen to reach the roots between misting cycles.
+The "off" periods allow oxygen to reach the roots between misting cycles, which is the whole point of aeroponics over straight hydroponics.

 Part 3: Lighting Setup